Hanja Kochansky

 MY STORY

-My first journey was that of a refugee fleeing from World-War-II torn Croatia to Italy in 1943, when I was six-years-old.
+My first journey was that of a refugee fleeing from World-War-II torn Croatia (Yugoslavia then) to Italy in 1943, when I was six-years-old.
 My next move, at the age of eleven, was that of emigrant to apartheid South Africa.

-In the early sixties I came back to Rome to enjoy the Dolce Vita times and to be actresses.
+In the early sixties I came back to Rome to enjoy the Dolce Vita times and to be actress.
 One of my most fun roles was playing a handmaiden to Elizabeth Taylor in the film Cleopatra.

 In 1972 I wrote Female Sexual Fantasies -- the first book in our times on women’s sexual fantasies.
 It was published in America (where it sold 250,000 copies), England and Australia.